georocket/georocket-website/src/index.md

 <div class="row featurette">
 <div class="col-md-7 col-md-push-5">
   <h2 class="featurette-heading"><span class="plus">+</span> Spatial queries</h2>
-  <p class="lead">Powered by popular Open-Source framework <a href="https://www.elastic.co">Elasticsearch</a>,
+  <p>Powered by popular Open-Source framework <a href="https://www.elastic.co">Elasticsearch</a>,
   GeoRocket offers a wide range of <em>high-speed search features</em>.
 You can perform spatial queries and search for attributes, layers and tags.</p>
-  <p class="lead">GeoRocket will select only those features in the data store that match your request.
+  <p>GeoRocket will select only those features in the data store that match your request.
 They
   will be merged in their original form to a valid geospatial file.</p>
 </div>
 <div class="col-md-5 col-md-pull-7">